 For more information on effective keyword research, local SEO, and law firm SEO best practices, read The Quick Guide to Law Firm SEO.

-Go through this list to make sure you’ve taken advantage of all available options.
+Here are 10 ways for lawyers to advertise online for free.
+Review this list to make sure you’re taking advantage of all the available options.

-Make sure your firm has a presence on social media
+5. Make sure your law firm has a social media presence

-To attract new clients with online advertising, you’ve got to go where they are, and in the digital age, more and more people are using social media.
-There are plenty of social networks out there, and you’ll need to choose the right ones for your firm and practice area, but with some thoughtful investment, social media advertising can be a boon for your law firm’s growth.
+To attract new clients through online advertising, you’ve got to go where they are.
+In the digital age, this means social media.
+There are plenty of social networks to choose from, so you’ll need to figure out which social media platforms are the best for your law firm and practice area.
+With some thoughtful investment, social media advertising can significantly impact your law firm’s growth.

-Here are a few ways to use social media to your advantage:
+Here are a few ways to use social media in your law firm marketing: